pyeventsourcing/esdbclient/README.md

 The optional `max_retry_count` argument is a Python `int` which sets the number of times the server will retry to send an event.
 The default value of `max_retry_count` is `10`.

+The optional `max_subscriber_count` argument is a Python `int` which sets the maximum number of concurrent readers of the persistent subscription, beyond which attempts to read the persistent subscription will raise a `MaximumSubscriptionsReached` error.

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.